Cuile/ShowPath/README.md

 This tool converts a valid value in a sequence to a hash and contains a path to a valid value in the key field

 ## Features
-- Convert valid values ​​in the sequence to hashes
+- Convert valid values in the sequence to hashes
-- Paths showing valid values ​​in the key field
+- Paths showing valid values in the key field
-- Valid values ​​not (), [], {}, None, ''
+- Valid values not (), [], {}, None, ''

 ## Requirements
 - Does not require any third party libraries